 1. Keep a journal/blog - I came across this article today, 8 Amazing Blogger Weight-Loss Transformations, in which people used their blog to keep track of the food they ate and their exercise routines.
 They used their blogs for inspiration and accountability.
 There's something about writing down your goals that keeps you motivated.
 With a blog you will attract readers who can cheer you on.

-3. Eat healthier food and be aware of portions - Keep tabs with your weight loss resolution by becoming more vigilant on what you eat and how much you eat.
+3. Eat healthier food and be aware of portions - Keep tabs on your weight loss resolution by becoming more vigilant on what you eat and how much you eat.
 If your budget allows it, eat organic foods from places like Whole Foods or Trader Joe's.
 This past year I have dramatically cut my intake of processed foods and junk food like chips and soda.
 I've definitely seen a difference in my energy level because of it.
 I also eat until I'm comfortably full and not "stuffed".

 4. Eliminate the emotional issues - As I said earlier, many people have trouble with weight loss because of emotional reasons.
 There could be limiting beliefs that are preventing you from losing that weight, regardless of what you eat or how much you exercise.
 I have worked with Stephanie Tran who uses this technique called EFT (Emotional Freedom Technique) that helps you get rid of those negative beliefs that are buried in your subconscious.